Classification of "Quaternionic" Bloch-bundles: Topological Quantum Systems of type AII: Introduction

-As a final remark let us point out that one of the merits of this work is that it shows that the FKMM-invariant can be understood as a \emph{bona fide} characteristic class for the category of \virg{Quaternionic} vector bundles (\cf Section \ref{subsec:univ-FKMM_inv}).
+As a final remark let us point out that one of the merits of the present work is that it shows how the FKMM-invariant can be understood as a \emph{bona fide} characteristic class for the category of \virg{Quaternionic} vector bundles (\cf Section \ref{subsec:univ-FKMM_inv}).
 This discovery, which in our opinion may have future implications, is an important point of novelty with respect to the original (and certainly inspiring) ideas contained in \cite{furuta-kametani-matsue-minami-00}.
-Let us also recall that in the literature already exists other works devoted to the construction of characteristic classes for \virg{Quaternionic} vector bundles.
-Among these, we mention at least the two works \cite{dos-santos-lima-filho-04,lawson-lima-filho-michelsohn-05} in which the authors developed the notion of \virg{Quaternionic} Chern classes.
+Let us also recall that in the literature there already exist works devoted to the construction of characteristic classes for \virg{Quaternionic} vector bundles.
+Among these, we mention at least the two papers \cite{dos-santos-lima-filho-04,lawson-lima-filho-michelsohn-05} in which the authors developed the notion of \virg{Quaternionic} Chern classes.
 We feel that it should be of some interest and utility to understand the link between the FKMM-invariant described in this work and these \virg{Quaternionic} Chern classes.

 {\bf Acknowledgements.} The authors are immensely grateful to M. Furuta for allowing them to use ideas contained in the preprint \cite{furuta-kametani-matsue-minami-00}.
+GD wants to thank F. Rivera for the excellent hospitality at SJIH, San Juan, Puerto Rico where this investigation has begun.
 GD's research is supported by the Alexander von Humboldt Foundation.
 KG's research is supported by the Grant-in-Aid for Young Scientists (B 23740051), JSPS.